 The Big Mouth Pro is the only juicer we’ve tested that’s cheaper than the Compact while still being a reasonably good juicer.
 At a retail price of approx. $60 it’s about $40 cheaper than the Compact.

 To make up for this cost savings you’ll have to make certain sacrifices.
 First, is the quality of the extracted juice.
 The juice extracted by the Big Mouth Pro contains much more pulp and foam than the juice extracted by the Compact.
 The second major downside is the cleaning brush included with the Big Mouth Pro.
 It’s a really low quality brush which makes cleaning the Big Mouth’s filter basket much more difficult than it needs to be.
 The third and final downside is build quality.
-The Big Mouth is not as well built and doesn’t have the same level of quality of parts as the Compact.
+The Big Mouth is not nearly as well built and doesn’t have close to the same level of quality of parts as the Compact.

 If you can stomach all three of these downsides then the Big Mouth Pro is a solid buy and the cheapest buy on this list at approx. $60.